 First off, you need to make sure that your rationale for wanting to take these drugs is set with the correct intention.

-The goal of weight loss drugs should be:
+The goal of weight loss medications should be:

 - Reduce weight and maintain weight loss long term.
-Avoid excessive loss of muscle tissue where possible.
+This can be achieved by avoiding excessive loss of muscle tissue where possible.

 - Improve overall health (weight loss should not be solely for cosmetic purposes).